Polycystic Ovary Syndrome (PCOS)

 What is Polycystic Ovary Syndrome (PCOS)?

 Women with PCOS have insulin resistance which means that the pancreas has to produce higher levels of insulin than usual to keep the blood sugar normal.
-This increases the risk of developing diabetes.
+This increases the risk of developing diabetes and high cholesterol levels

 The symptoms may include: